Preimplantation Genetic Testing (PGT)

 Embyros

 • There is a possibility of a mosaic result.
-This is when some cells in the embryo have a different number of chromosomes compared to other cells.
+This is when some cells in the embryo biopsy have a different number of chromosomes compared to other cells.
 If this happens, it does not necessary mean that embryos cannot be transferred.
 You would need to have a further detailed talk with a genetic counsellor.

-• Sometimes there is no result for an embryo.
+• Sometimes there is no result obtained for an embryo.
 You may choose to transfer this embryo despite not knowing the results.

 Limited testing